scrublegionscripts/rostermanager/README.md

 Available slash commands

-- /slrm	Shows/hides the main roster import window where you can paste roster strings
+/slrm - Show the main window
-- /slrmdb	Shows all database info
+/slrmdb - Show the current database contents
-- /slrmclear	Clears any imported roster data from memory
-- /slrmroster	Shows/hides the roster display window that shows selected/unselected players
-- /slrmhelp Shows all /slash commands
+/roster - Show the roster display for the last detected boss /slrmclear - Clear the current database
+/slrmtest - Run a test command